SJROHRXD/RedWriter/README.md

 ## Acknowledgements

-- [Suraj Vishwakarma via DailyDev](https://daily.dev/blog/create-chrome-extension-with-html-css-and-javascript) for a wonderfully straightforward overview of Chrome Extension Development 🌷 | [Suraj's Personal Site](https://surajondev.com/)
+- [Suraj Vishwakarma](https://surajondev.com/) via [DailyDev](https://daily.dev/blog/create-chrome-extension-with-html-css-and-javascript) for a wonderfully straightforward overview of Chrome Extension Development 🌷

 - [OpenAI](https://www.openai.com/) for their assistance in developing this extension (and this README, lol), and especially for assistance in isolating the *deeeeeeeply* nested transcript elements in YouTube's code ✨